US natural gas inventories and weather

 US natural gas price forecasts

-Higher natural gas prices can have a positive impact on oil and gas producers’ earnings such as WPX Energy, Southwestern Energy, Cabot Oil & Gas, EXCO Resources, Rex Energy, and Memorial Resource Development.
+Higher natural gas prices can have a positive impact on the earnings of oil and gas producers such as Rex Energy (REXX), Southwestern Energy (SWN), Antero Resources (AR), Cabot Oil & Gas (COG), and Memorial Resource Development (MRD).

-The ups and downs in crude oil and natural gas prices can also impact funds such as the VelocityShares 3x Inverse Natural Gas ETN (DGAZ), the First Trust ISE-Revere Natural Gas ETF (FCG), the United States Brent Oil ETF (BNO), and the Direxion Daily Natural Gas Related Bull 3X ETF (GASL).
+Moves in crude oil and natural gas prices can also impact funds such as the VelocityShares 3x Inverse Natural Gas ETN (DGAZ), the Guggenheim S&P 500 Equal Weight Energy ETF (RYE), the United States Brent Oil ETF (BNO), the United States Oil ETF (USO), the iShares Global Energy ETF (IXC), the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), the First Trust ISE-Revere Natural Gas ETF (FCG), and the Direxion Daily Natural Gas Related Bull 3X ETF (GASL).

 For related analysis, visit Market Realist’s Energy and Power page.